birawaich/thu_mavi_eurovision/turtlebot_info.md

 - source the compiled files (in working directory!): `source install/local_setup.bash`
 - have vscode: first source a terminal, then run code from workspace: `code .`

+### more things tried

+- updating firmware of Create3 wia [webserver](https://iroboteducation.github.io/create3_docs/webserver/connect/) --> now on H.2.6
+- getting sneaky suspicion that it might be a networking issue...
+    - doesn't matter if it is connected to the lan or not
+    - maybe it is a frequency issue --> attempting to only use 2.4GHz --> router only supports 2.4GHz (printed on it), could not get phone hotspot to run (need to change wifi settings on robot?)
+    - it **was the authentification** --> set it to `WAP2` ==> works reliably :D

 ## Battery Investigation